null

 Power washing semi truck with hose

-Deep cleaning your big rig involves a lot more than just power-washing off corrosive street salt and grime.
-This includes any accumulated road salt and grime to your undercarriage and frame rail.
+Deep cleaning your truck means doing more than just power-washing corrosive street salt and grime off of your body paint, undercarriage, and frame rails.

-Harmful chemicals that carry contaminants like calcium chloride and magnesium chloride, and heavy metals like cadmium, do splash on you truck and travel into it.
+These toxic road chemicals carry plenty of contaminants like calcium chloride and magnesium chloride, and heavy metals like cadmium.
+They inevitably splash on the surface of the truck and seep into the system.

-These harmful, corrosive road chems don’t just stay on the paint.
-They move deep into the truck’s electrical system, sometimes appearing all the way into the front dash of the driver’s cab.
+Harmful chemicals don’t just stay on the paint.
+They move deep into the truck’s electrical system, sometimes extending all the way to the front dash of the driver's seat!

-Final Tip: This might be the best time to check your battery terminals and braided ground straps for any ghost issues in the electrical system.
+Final Tip: This might be the best time to check your battery terminals and braided ground straps for any more "ghost issues" in the truck's electrical system.

 #3.
 Full 5th Wheel Cleaning and Inspection